ereneroglum/homeserver/README.md

 Exit the shell with ```exit``` and start your container with ```sudo systemctl start container-quassel```.

-## Finding adming password of Qbittorrent
+## Finding admin password of Qbittorrent

 You can find password of both Qbittorrent instances by: